 AT's plan for the three years of this SOI contains a range of initiatives to improve access and continue to improve and optimise the PT system.
 Furthermore, we are focussed on encouraging Aucklander's to return to PT and encourage more people to try it.
-Whilst staff availability and retention continues to be an issue; our recovery plan for PT centres on:
+Whilst staff availability and retention continue to be an issue, our recovery plan for PT centres on:

-- Optimising the system by balancing peak and off-peak capacity to provide a better alternative for people travelling throughout the day and recognising that Aucklander's travel patterns have changed; - Expanding PT services through the Climate Action Targeted Rate; - Targeted customer focussed campaigns (including: for those that live close to a PT service, and for secondary and tertiary students; and - Pricing and Fare initiatives in addition to Community Connect to encourage people through short-term initiatives that sit alongside broader initiatives such as the Government's "halfprice" fares promotion.
+- optimising the system by balancing peak and off-peak capacity to provide a better alternative for people travelling throughout the day and recognising that Aucklander's travel patterns have changed; - expanding PT services through the Climate Action Targeted Rate; - targeted customer focussed campaigns (including: for those that live close to a PT service, and for secondary and tertiary students; and - pricing and fare initiatives in addition to Community Connect to encourage people through short-term initiatives that sit alongside broader initiatives such as the Government's "half-price" fares promotion.